dbigman/genai_prompt_myshelf/v3/prompt.md

    - Contains frequently changing personal entries, such as reminders, shopping lists, notes, and **persona settings**.
    - Persona information is user-configurable to allow customization without impacting the core system.
    - Data is dynamic and interacts with the core configuration as needed.
+   - User Data is loaded into memory and can be modified and extended during the session as needed.

 3. **Snapshots**:
    - Dynamically capture the state of user data and relevant session metadata at specific points in time.